ajyuan/Monitori/README.md

-This is the "production" version of Monitori, which uses VADER for quick and effective sentiment analysis without the need to deploy a Flask server

 # About
 Hello, my name is Monitori! <br />
 I'm a sentiment analysis bot built for a social/messaging platform called Discord.
-My purpose is to increase user engagement while encouraging positivity and rewarding server members for saying nice things :D. I am currently hosted on a Raspberry Pi B+, althought I also have the built in functionality to run perpetually on Glitch.io
+My purpose is to increase user engagement while encouraging positivity and rewarding server members for saying nice things :D. I am currently hosted on a Raspberry Pi B+, althought I also have the built in functionality to run on Glitch.io.
+To support hosting on Raspberry Pi, I use VADER to perform efficient sentiment analysis.

 # Features
 * Message caching system for adaptive score calculation and more accurate sentiment analysis